ollo69/ha-smartthinq-sensors/info.md

 **Note**: some device status may not be correctly detected, this depend on Washer model.
 I'm working to map all possible status developing the component in a way to allow to configure model option in the simplest possible way and provide update using Pull Requests.
 I will provide a guide on how update this information.<br/>

 ## Component configuration
-Once the component has been installed, you need to configure it in order to make it work.
+Once the component has been installed, you need to configure it using the web interface in order to make it work.
-There are two ways of doing so:
-- Using the web interface (Lovelace) [**recommended**]
-- Manually editing the configuration.yaml file

-### Option A: Configuration using the web UI [recommended]
-Simply add a new "integration" and look for "SmartThinQ LGE Sensors" among the proposed ones and **follow setup worflow**.
-(To do this:  1.
-Go to "Settings->Devices & Services".
+1. Go to "Settings->Devices & Services".
 2. Hit shift-reload in your browser (this is important!).
 3. Click "+ Add Integration".
-4. Search for "SmartThinQ LGE Sensors".)<br/>
+4. Search for "SmartThinQ LGE Sensors"
+5. Select the integration and **Follow setup worflow**

 **Important**: use your country and language code: SmartThinQ accounts are associated with a specific locale, so be sure to use the country and language you originally created your account with.